Hearing Prep

 How it compounds

-Hearing Prep gets stronger when it can pull from Evidence Timeline and the broader file instead of starting from memory alone.
+Hearing Prep gets stronger when it can pull from Timeline Packet and the broader file instead of starting from memory alone.

 Preparation usually happens after a full day